mjhea0/thinkful-mentor/list_comprehensions/readme.md

 [9, 81, 102, 36, 15]
 ```

 Read this from right to left.
-We're looping through `numbers`, assigning each indiivdual numbers to the temprary variable, `num`.
-We're then applying the expression `num * 3`, then apppending each result to a new list.
+We're looping through `numbers`, assigning each individual numbers to the temporary variable, `num`.
+We're then applying the expression `num * 3`, then appending each result to a new list.

 How would you do this using a regular list construct?